-“A Master’s also teaches you a way to think and organize your thoughts to come up with a program or strategy to test it.
-I think that’s important not only in the scientific field – it’s important in business, it’s important as a manager, it’s important as a policy maker.”
+“A master’s teaches you a way to think and organize your thoughts and to come up with a program or strategy to test things.
+I think that’s important not only in the scientific field, but it’s also important in business, it’s important as a manager, it’s important as a policy maker.”